tilburgsciencehub/website/content/tutorials/more-tutorials/contribute-to-tilburg-science-hub/building-block-shell.md

 keywords: "any, relevant, keywords, separated, by, commas, like, this"
 date: YYYY-MM-DD
 weight: #
+author: "Your Name"
+authorlink: "A link to your personal webpage"
+aliases:
+  - /verb/noun
+  - /do/this
+  - /get/that
+  - add as many as you want, but at least one
 ---

 ## Overview <!-- Goal of the Building Block -->